 For thousands of years, the Greek volcano Santorini has blasted, bubbled, and burned in the Aegean Sea.
-Now scientists suspect that the volcano’s fiery bursts are the cause of rising and falling sea levels.
+Now scientists suspect that rising and falling sea levels are the cause of the volcano’s fiery bursts.
 The findings reveal a novel connection between the planet’s molten innards and its climate.

 Sea levels retreat when the planet grows large ice sheets and glaciers; ice ages have much lower sea levels than interglacial periods.